mde/ejs/docs/syntax.md

 This flavor of `include` is **static**, which means that the resulting function contains the copy of the included file as when it was compiled, so if you changed the file after compilation, the changes are not reflected.

-If the file specified has an extension and is an absolute path, that file is included.
-If it does not have an extension, `.ejs` is automatically appended.
-If the file is not an absolute path, the file is searched in the same directory as the parent template’s.

 #### Whitespace control